Tattoo PainChart

 Keep in Mind That Getting a Tattoo Is a Painful Process for Everyone.
 Getting a tattoo is, at the very least uncomfortable for most people, as the needles are puncturing the skin hundreds if not thousands of times.
 When getting a tattoo, the level of discomfort varies from person to person and even from spot to spot on the body.

-Most sensitive areas for tattoos:
+Most sensitive areas For Tattoos

 • Armpit